Audio Video Standard: Loop Filter

 Loop filter modules of AVS2 contain three parts: deblocking filter, adaptive sample point offset and sample compensation filter.
 The filtering blocks of the deblocking filter are of an 8×8 size, which conduct filtering on the vertical edge first, followed by the horizontal edge.
 And diverse filtering methods are selected for each edge according to different filtering intensities.
 After the deblocking filter, the adaptive sample offset compensation is adopted to further reduce the distortion.

 The AVS2 adds an adaptive filter after the deblocking filter and sample offset compensation, a Wiener filter with 7×7 cross plus 3×3 square centrosymmetry, which applies the original undistorted image and encoding reconstructed image to figure out the least square filter coefficient, and conduct filtering on the decoding reconstructed image, thus to reduce the compression distortion in the decoding image, and enhance the quality of the reference image.

-Implementation
+Implementations

+uAVS3

+uAVS3 is an open source and cross-platform AVS3 encoder and decoder.
+The decoder (uAVS3d) and encoder (uAVS3e) support the AVS3-Phase2 baseline profile. uAVS3d can be compiled for Windows, Linux, macOS, iOS and Android, whilst uAVS3e can only be compiled for Windows and Linux. uAVS3d and uAVS3e are released under the terms of the BSD 3-clause and BSD 4-clause licenses respectively.

+FFmpeg v6 can make use of the uAVS3d library for AVS3-P2/IEEE1857.10 video decoding.

 uAVS2

 An encoder called uAVS2 was developed by the digital media research center of Peking University Shenzhen Graduate School.
 Subsequently, AVS2 Ultra HD real-time video encoder and mobile HD encoder were announced.